kugaevsky/sweetest-ionic/README.md

 ## Development

 * `ionic serve` to compile application for browser and start dev server
-* `ionic emulate` to compile application for browser and start dev server
+* `ionic emulate` to compile application for emulator and start it